-We have robust anti-bullying procedures as outlined in our Anti-Bullying Policy that is formulated and reviewed regularly with all relevant stakeholders.
+We have robust anti-bullying procedures as outlined in our Anti-Bullying Policy.
+This policy has been formulated with and is reviewed regularly with all relevant stakeholders.

 Sexual Violence and Sexual Harassment, Child-on-Child Abuse

 Keeping children safe in education places a duty on schools and colleges to safeguard the welfare of pupils and provide a safe learning environment.
 One aspect of safeguarding that schools and colleges must ensure is responding to incidents of bullying and abuse, including sexual violence and harassment that occur between pupils.